JR1, JR1a and JR1 GOA reports

 - Select date range by month and year

 The JR1/JR1a reports are likely to contain a number of titles that are not in the deal or collection you subscribe to for various reasons.
 You are therefore advised to treat the nil usage shown in these reports with some caution.

 The JR1 report includes usage both of archive or backfile collections which are also recorded in the JR1a report and of GOA (Gold Open Access) articles which are also recorded in the JR1 GOA report.

 The JR1a report is for archive or backfile collections which are generally separately purchased.
 Not all publishers/aggregators supply JR1a reports.
-Some publishers have ceased to supply this report since Release 4 of the COUNTER Code of Practice for e-Resources made its production optional.
+Some publishers ceased to supply this report when Release 4 of the COUNTER Code of Practice for e-Resources made its production optional.